TruKoaiu/BotDetector/README.md

 ## Usage

-To install you just put it in plugins folder.
+To install you just put "BotDetector-1.1" (or higher version) in plugins folder.
 Then if you want to change config file, I recomend to turn the server off (but you can just /reload after), and change what you want there.
 Everthing should be explained inside the config file.

 Next are the commands, you can use 2 commands that have 4 options each.
 - On Answer Teleport